Surgical weight loss in Manchester, New Hampshire

 If you have previously undergone surgery, and either experienced poor weight loss or postoperative weight gain, there are options available to help get you back on track.
 These may include behavioral treatment and education, weight loss medications or possibly additional surgery.

 Absolutely.
-We believe that continued contact with care providers and your peers is essential to maintaining long-term success.
+We believe that continued contact with care team and your peers is essential to maintaining long-term success.

 If you have a band and are struggling to maintain weight loss, or have developed other complications, we'll work with you to ensure that your band is properly positioned and functioning.
 If functional, we help you get the most effect from your band.
 If the band is no longer working, we can remove the device and discuss surgical and nonsurgical treatment options for weight loss.

 Many insurance plans cover medical weight loss services.
-Check with your provider for specific information.
+Check with your doctor for specific information.

 Changing your life through weight loss